lankydan/corda-services-multi-threading-flows/corda-multi-threading.md

 Moving forward, I doubt that you will need to rely on the solution I proposed in this post.

 I believe that Corda is working towards removing the need to even think about threading when starting Flows from within Flows.
 Instead, allowing you to simply call `subFlow` with an option to run it asynchronously.
-This would have allowed the original "broken" solution I showed earlier to work.
+This would have allowed us to keep the original synchronous solution but with an option to make each `subFlow` run on a separate thread.

 ### Joining the sections together

 In conclusion, in Corda Enterprise 3, it is possible to initiate new Flows asynchronously within an executing Flow.
 This can provide good performance benefits depending on your use-case.
 There are downsides though.
 You cannot await the results of the asynchronous Flows without endangering your node with the threat of deadlock.
 The node's underlying queue cannot deal with the situation it is being put in.
 Therefore, you need to be careful about how you go about introducing threads to your Flow invocations.
-Thankfully, as Corda progresses, you probably don't even need to worry about doing this yourself and it might be as simple as a boolean function argument.
+Thankfully, as Corda progresses, it's likely you won't even need to worry about doing this yourself.
+It might even be as simple as adding a boolean function argument.
 That is the dream!